 5. Have Aperitivo with the 9 Men

 This is yet another unique experience that I had in the small town of Mercatello sul Metauro.
-Thanks to the Donati family I was able to have a great chat and aperitivo with 9 men that form “Academia del Padlot”.
+Thanks to the Palazzo Donati I was able to have a great aperitivo experience with 9 men that form “Academia del Padlot“.

-These 9 men commemorate their circle to the knowledge and commitment of food, wine and friendship.
-They have different days where they meet, cook and drink together.
-Apart from this, intelligent discussions are another aspect of their group.
-Very insightful!
+These 9 men commemorate their circle to the commitment of food and wine.
+They have different days where they meet, cook and drink together topped with intelligent discussions.
+Having dinner with them is not only fun but very insightful!

-It was a special day when I got to spend time with these 9 men and had these amazing experiences.
-Special thanks to my friend Lanfranco Pagliardini for a great evening!
+A special thanks to my friend Lanfranco Pagliardini for a great evening!
 For more information follow their journey here.

-Thanks to the Donati family, I was able to experience Le Marche is such fabulous ways.
-These experiences are very close to my heart and I stand by my saying that it is the people who make my Italian travels so fascinating….Always!
+These experiences are very close to my heart and I stand by my saying that it is the people who make my Italian travels so memorable and fascinating…!

-If you want to book a stay at Palazzo Donati get a 10% off with my Promo Code “ITALOPHILIAMARCHE”
+If you want to book a stay at Palazzo Donati, use my Promo Code “ITALOPHILIAMARCHE”

 Ishita is an Indian Blogger who is in love with all things Italian.
 Every year, Ishita seek’s new experiences and destinations in Italy; from the southernmost tip of Sicilia to the Northern most parts of Piemonte.